 Programs range from introductory lectures and discussions to immersive field workshops focused on enhancing specific skills or finding target species.

-Guided walks: Gilsland Farm hosts weekly bird walks on Thursday mornings year-round, Scarborough Marsh offers weekly bird walks on Wednesday mornings during the summer, and Fields Pond offers nature walks on Friday mornings.
+Guided walks: Gilsland Farm (Falmouth/Greater Portland) hosts weekly bird walks on Thursday mornings year-round, Scarborough Marsh offers weekly bird walks on Wednesday mornings during the summer, and Fields Pond (Holden/Greater Bangor) offers seasonal nature walks.
 Additionally, Maine Audubon staff, partners, and volunteers lead native plant walks, edible plant walks, and a variety of other topical themes.

-Classes: Our popular Birding Basics workshop series introduces birders of all abilities to the best and latest resources and tools.
-Other talks offer tune-ups ahead of our trips, citizen science training, and stewardship workshops.
+Classes & Workshops: Our popular online Birding Basics workshop series introduces birders of all abilities to the best and latest resources and tools.
+Other talks offer tune-ups ahead of our trips, community science training, and stewardship and educator workshops.

 Trips: Our renowned boat trips include annual favorites such as trips to visit famed nesting seabird colonies on Matinicus Rock, Eastern Egg Rock, and Stratton Island.
-Our Bald Eagles of Merrymeeting Bay trip showcases the incredible rebound of this majestic species.
 Our Fall Pelagic trip has become a destination trip for serious birders seeking species endemic to the open ocean.
 We also lead van trips and other wildlife-focused adventures statewide.

-Presentations: Maine Audubon staff and volunteers can come to your organization, company, or function and deliver informative presentations on a variety of topics.
-The State of Maine Birds, Birding Basics, Planting Native Plants, Winter Wildlife Survival and other topics, delivered to your door!
+Presentations: Maine Audubon staff can come to your organization, company, or function and deliver informative presentations on a variety of topics.
+Get the State of Maine Birds, Birding Basics, Planting Native Plants, Winter Wildlife Survival and other topics, delivered to your door!

-Conservation Workshops: Our Conservation team offers workshops year-round on assorted topics such as Stream Smart Road Crossings, Forestry for Maine Birds, The Brook Trout Survey, Maine Turtle Roadkill Survey, and more!
+Conservation Workshops: Our Conservation team offers workshops year-round on assorted topics such as Stream Smart Road Crossings, Forestry for Maine Birds, Stream Explorers macroinvertebrate sampling, and more!
 To inquire, email conserve@maineaudubon.org.